 - Sending PHI incorrectly, including emailing or texting unencrypted e-PHI

-- Failing to encrypt e-PHI or use an alternative method of preventing unauthorized access or disclosure
+- Failing to encrypt e-PHI or use an alternative method of preventing unauthorized disclosure or access

-- Failure to notify an individual (or the Office for Civil Rights) of cyberattacks or breaches involving PHI within 60 days of discovery
+- Failure to notify the respective individuals (or the Office for Civil Rights) of cyberattacks or breaches involving PHI within 60 days of discovery

 - Failure to document compliance efforts